Sadiakhan23/Bank-Data-_-UCI/README.md

 •	Longer, meaningful conversations
 •	Targeting students, retirees, and high-balance customers
 •	Customers with higher education levels
-Steps for the procedure:
+Steps for the procedure: <br>
 Step 1: Download the dataset from Kaggle.
-UCI Bank Data set Step 2: Open Tableau
+UCI Bank Data set<br>
+Step 2: Open Tableau<br>
-Step 3: Load the dataset and do data cleaning in the Data Source tab Step 4: Check the variables and set their types.
-For this analysis, all columns with digits are set as whole numbers, but the variable “Balance” is set as a decimal.
+Step 3: Load the dataset and do data cleaning in the Data Source tab<br>
+Step 4: Check the variables and set their types.
+For this analysis, all columns with digits are set as whole numbers, but the variable “Balance” is set as a decimal. <br>
-Step 5: CREATE calculated column for Valid Days Since Last Contact.
+Step 5: CREATE a calculated column for Valid Days Since Last Contact.<br>
-Step 6: Check for Nulls & Remove with filters.
+Step 6: Check for Nulls & Remove with filters.<br>
-Step 7: Create more calculated columns for variables like Subscribed Flag, Conversion rate, total customers etc.
+Step 7: Create more calculated columns for variables like Subscribed Flag, Conversion rate, total customers etc. <br>
-Step 8: Build Visualizations
+Step 8: Build Visualisations <br>
-Step 9: Title: “Bank Marketing Campaign Analysis: Improving Deposit Conversion” ✔ Add insight box:
+Step 9: Title: “Bank Marketing Campaign Analysis: Improving Deposit Conversion”<br>
-Examples:
+✔ Add insight box:<br>
+Examples:<br>
-•	“Customers with higher balances show higher conversion rates”
+•	“Customers with higher balances show higher conversion rates” <br>
-•	“Cellular contact outperforms telephone”
+•	“Cellular contact outperforms telephone” <br>
 •	“Previous campaign success strongly predicts future conversion”